 The MACS degree is designed to prepare those who are eager for an advanced seminary education to further their personal or vocational goals.
 While some studying for the MACS degree will be preparing for vocational ministry, others want to integrate an advanced theological education into their businesses, careers or lay ministries.

 The School of Ministry is all about equipping.
 We equip passionate young people with the earthly tools and spiritual perspective needed to create positive change in the world guided by the Word of God.
 We promise a connected, engaging and fulfilling learning experience that will equip you to use your gifts for His Glory.
-Our programs prepare students through expert instruction in Bible, theology, history and real-world application.
-The multi-cultural, multi-faith environment of South Florida is the perfect location to prepare our seminary students for dynamic gospel ministries in an ever-changing world.
+Our programs prepare students through expert instruction in Bible, theology, history and real-world ministry skills.
+PBA’s multi-cultural, multi-denominational environment is the perfect to prepare our seminary students for dynamic gospel ministries in an ever-changing world.

 4. Faculty interview – Once candidates submit all required documents, the complete application is reviewed by the Graduate Admissions Committee to determine invitations for an interview.